AlCpwnd/KnowledgeBase/Windows/README.md

 ## Group Policy processing failure
 When a computer fails to update their local group policies because of a corrupted local file.

+## DC Private Network
+When your domain controller's network adapter is stuck on the 'Private Network' configuration.